profound-labs/recollections-of-ajahn-chah/manuscript/markdown/interview-with-ajahn-vajiro.md

 The Forest Monk tradition is not confined to Thailand and would have existed in some form from the time of the Lord Buddha.

-Est-ce qu’on peut définir la particularité de cette tradition?Can we define the specificities of this tradition?
+*Q: Est-ce qu’on peut définir la particularité de cette tradition?*

+*Q: Can we define the specificities of this tradition?*

-The particular branch of the Forest Tradition to which I belong, Wat Pah Pong, is distinguished by its working as a community.
+*A:* The particular branch of the Forest Tradition to which I belong, Wat Pah Pong, is distinguished by its working as a community.
 It works together.
 It seems to be Ajahn Chah’s great offering, the offering of encouraging people to work together in community.
 He used the Vinaya, the Training